railsuser2014/openobject-doc-book-en/2/3_CRM_Contacts/channel.rst

 .. note:: GPS

-       You can also use the geolocalization without using the GPS coordinates.
+       You can also use the geolocalisation without GPS coordinates.

 Now you can decide whether this is the correct channel partner for this opportunity.
 If you feel that another channel partner would be better to follow up this opportunity because he , you can change the assigned channel partner.